 Why do computers get problems?

 Computers are complex machines that contain hardware from different companies, run software containing thousands of lines of code, and use several drivers.
 Honestly, it's amazing that they are as stable as they are today.

 Most problems are related to a software programming error that can be fixed by obtaining an updated version (patch) of the software code.
 Patches are released by the developer and can be downloaded from the Internet or through the program.
 Below are the reasons why a computer could experience a problem, become unstable, or encounter an error.

 Reasons why computers have problems

 What causes hardware failure?

 A hardware device can fail in the computer and cause it or only the device to stop working.
-Below are some of the common reasons why a hardware device or component could fail.
+Below are some common reasons why a hardware device or component could fail.

 Over powered or under powered - Too much power or too little power can damage hardware.
 If the computer and hardware are not protected by a surge protector, it's at risk of getting too much power.
 If the hardware is not protected by a UPS (uninterruptible power supply), it's in danger of being under powered.

 Movement - A desktop computer that is not made to be frequently moved can have expansion cards, memory, or cables in the computer loosened as it is being moved.
 Any card or cable not firmly connected can cause the computer not to work or fail.
 Even mobile devices designed to be moved can have components in them become bad because of the device being dropped or abnormal movement.

 Bad capacitor - A capacitor that is leaking, blown, or otherwise defective can cause a hardware device to no longer work.

 Heat and temperature change - Too much heat either because of the environment or because a fan has failed can damage hardware components.
 Extreme environments where the temperature alternates between hot and cold can cause condensation.
 Moisture can damage a computer's electronics, or loosen components due to expansion and contraction over time.